TORCH-Consortium/MAGMA/README.md

 TODO: Update this section and add a citation.cff file

-# Contributions
+# Contributions and Interactions with us

 Contributions are warmly accepted!
+We encourage you to interact with us using `Discussions` and `Issues` feature of Github.

 # License